Events archive

 Join the Confucius Institute to find out what makes Chinese Philosophy around the 5 elements so exciting!
 Wood, fire, earth, metal, and water are believed to be the fundamental components of everything in the universe and are used to describe interactions and relationships between things.
 In Chinese astrology, each zodiac sign is associated with one of the five elements — this association is your “lucky” element.
 Find us and try your hand at the art of Chinese calligraphy and create beautifully decorated rocks personalised with your special element or message.

-CI Talk: Understanding the Multiple Meanings and Spaces of Manchester’s Chinatown
+CI talk: Understanding the multiple meanings and spaces of Manchester’s Chinatown

 Discussing the results of research undertaken in Manchester’s Chinatown, this talk will explore the multiple meanings of the site, exploring how Chinatown allows for acts of social and economic interaction, cultural celebration and identity expression.
 In an attempt to look beyond common understandings of Chinatown’s as static spaces defined by exotic imagery and touristic interest, this talk will explore how both the physical space and the cultural meanings within Manchester’s Chinatown have come to shape the space we know today.

 Food spaces, in particular, have been studied to explore their role in Chinatown, as well as the work of organisations such as The Confucius Institute.
-It will draw some comparisons to Vancouver’s Chinatown and in doing so, raise a discussion of the multiple challenges that Chinatowns’s can face when attempting to exist as culturally and economically significant spaces in the context of rapid urban change and racial marginalisation.
+It will draw some comparisons to Vancouver’s Chinatown and in doing so, raise a discussion of the multiple challenges that Chinatown’s can face when attempting to exist as culturally and economically significant spaces in the context of rapid urban change and racial marginalisation.

-Film Screening: Still Human
+Film screening: Still Human

 A wheelchair user since a workplace accident, the gruff working-class Cheong-wing (Anthony Wong) needs assistance to carry out daily tasks.
 An advert for a new assistant brings Evelyn, a young woman from the Philippines, into his life.
 Writer and director Oliver Chan manages to instil her characters with great dignity and uses their story to explore a range of contemporary social issues that affect many working-class people in Hong Kong.
 The emotional impact of Still Human is helped enormously by three beautifully nuanced performances from Anthony Wong (Best Actor Hong Kong Film Awards) and Crisel Consunji (Best Newcomer Hong Kong Film Awards) as the film’s two leads and Sam Lee in a notable supporting role.